 Changing the send from domain

-If spoofing causes your campaigns to be blocked, the most effective solution is to change the email campaign send from address to another domain your firm manages.
+If spoofing causes your campaigns to be blocked, the most effective solution is to change the email campaign send from address to email@example.com.
+LexBlog has configured this email address to optimize email campaign deliverability.

-- Whitelist to accept all incoming emails from the send from address.
+- Whitelist to accept all incoming emails from the campaign's send from address.

 - Whitelist MailChimp's IP addresses.